-372.1 An elder removed from office ceases to function as an elder but may be reelected to serve depending on the terms for restoration.
+372.1 An elder removed from office ceases to function as an elder but may be re-elected to serve depending on the terms for restoration.

-372.2 A minister removed from office ceases to hold office in a particular ministry and therefore the removal from office involves the dissolution of the pastoral tie and the placing of his/her name on the appendix to the roll.
+372.2 A minister removed from office ceases to hold office in a particular ministry and therefore the removal from office involves the dissolution of the pastoral tie and the placing of their name on the appendix to the roll.
+The presbytery shall send notice of this action to all the presbyteries of the church.